WesleyRenaud/Mancala/README.md

 gradle echo
 ''

-copy and paste one of the instructions into the terminal
+copy and paste one of the instructions into the terminal to run the jar file

 ## Limitations

 TO DO:
- * Implement GUI
- * Implement user profile system
+ * There is a known bug with setting a profile name before a game has started; this will spawn a null-pointer exception but will not crash the program

 ## Author Information